idanhoro/Jenkins-k8s/README.md

   - Kubernetes plugin
   - Git plugin
 - kubectl and eksctl installed on the build server
-- A k8s cluster with access to an image repository (ECR, Nexus, or Artifactory)
+- A k8s cluster with access to an image repository ECR

 ## Steps to set up the project
 1. In Jenkins, install kubectl and eksctl on the build server.